dzeban/git-journal/README.md

 This will create "journal" directory inside your repo and add "journal" section to your repo config (not global, of course).

-If you already have "journal" dir you can supply differen name like "notes" this
-way:

-	git journal init notes

 "journal" directory is a git repo itself and it is not tracked by your parent repo, so you don't have to modify gitignore.